12 NOVEMBER 1907, A child dies after being hit by a tram on the municipal tramline on Barkly Road.

 12 NOVEMBER 1953, Sportsman and attorney Charles Hertog dies.

-12 NOVEMBER 2014, Former CBC pupil and winner of the 2014 Stockholm Water Prize, John Briscoe, dies.
+12 NOVEMBER 2014, Former CBC pupil and winner of the 2014 Stockholm Prize for water, John Briscoe, dies.

 JOHN BRISCOE – WINNER OF THE STOCKHOLM WATER PRIZE